k4iru/starry-night/README.md

 ## Lessons Learned

 As my first full-stack application there was a lot of learning involved.
 However, I believe that the biggest challenge I had was actually deploying my product.
 Getting everything to work individually took some time, but deploying it and having everything working properly was super frustrating at the start.
-A lot of guides I tried to follow didn't fit exactly, this led to a lot of research to really learn how the backend, frontend, and webserver interact.
+A lot of guides I tried to follow didn't fit exactly, this led to a lot of research to really learn how the backend, frontend, and web server interact.
+Another struggle I had was figuring out how to list all the Dark Sky Reserves I wanted.
+One choice was using googles api, however that would allow users to get astroweather data for any location.
+I decided instead to limit user options by enumerating a list of all the Dark Sky Reserves in Canda that users can pick from instead.